AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 ### [!UICONTROL Recently activated segments] {#recently-activated-segments}

+>[!CONTEXTUALHELP]
+>id="platform_dashboards_destinations_recently_activated_segments"
+>title="Recently activated segments"
+>abstract="This widget provides a list of the segments most recently mapped to a destination.
+This list provides a snapshot of the segments and destinations that are actively in use in the system and can help in troubleshooting any erroneous mappings."
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/destinations.html#recently-activated-segments" text="Learn more from documentation"

 The **[!UICONTROL Recently activated segments]** widget provides a list of the segments most recently mapped to a destination.
-This list provides a snapshot of what segments and destinations are actively in use in the system and can help in troubleshooting any erroneous mappings.
+This list provides a snapshot of the segments and destinations that are actively in use in the system and can help in troubleshooting any erroneous mappings.

 The updated date shown displays the last time the segment was activated to the destination and is accurate to the last daily snapshot.
 In other words, if you activate a segment to the destination, the updated date will not change until after the next snapshot is taken.